paradedb/paradedb/README.md

 For commercial licensing, please contact us at [sales@paradedb.com](mailto:sales@paradedb.com).

-If you are an open-source project and would like to use ParadeDB, please contact us at [hello@paradedb.com](mailto:hello@paradedb.com).
+If you are an open-source project and would like to use ParadeDB under a different license, please contact us at [hello@paradedb.com](mailto:hello@paradedb.com).